 - Automatically clear a “Brady Denial” for federal clearance to purchase a firearm.
 An expungement is a factor that the Bureau of Alcohol, Tobacco, Firearms, and Explosives may consider when evaluating whether a prior conviction actually “counts” as a disqualifying offense.
 Recent changes to the law in 2016 have greatly improved what an expungement can do for your federal gun rights.
 See our information page about gun possession and ownership after a Louisiana conviction and our updated Federal Prohibitions to Gun Ownwership After a Louisiana Conviction for more information regarding what you can do, if you are denied a weapons purchase after a background check.

-- Clear your disability to obtain a “concealed carry” weapons permit, if you have expunged the conviction (not arrest for) of one of the “disqualifying offenses.”
+- Automatically clear your disability to obtain a “concealed carry” weapons permit, if you have expunged the conviction (not arrest for) of one of the “disqualifying offenses.”
 See our information page on “concealed carry” of weapons after a Louisiana conviction for further information and resources, if you are interested in applying for a concealed weapons permit.

 - Restore your voting rights.
 Individuals convicted of a felony are ineligible to vote in Louisiana while incarcerated, on parole, or on probation; their voting rights are automatically restored, however, upon completion of all supervised release.
 Ex-offenders should simply re-register to vote after the completion of their sentences/parole/probation.
 An expungement is not necessary to restore this constitutional right.
 See our voting rights after Louisiana felony conviction information page for a more detailed explanation.